ai/transition-events/README.md

 ```

 Main difference with `$.fn.afterTransition` is that this method adds callback
 for all future transitions, not just for current one.
-Also callback willn’t
+Also callback won’t be
-execute without CSS Transitions support.
+executed without CSS Transitions support.

 If transition is set for several properties, `$.fn.transitionEnd` will execute
 callback on every property.